dag-andersen/PCPP-course/Assignment2/Exercise4/Solution.md

 --------------------------------------------------------------------------

+# 4.2
+Command: `gradle -PmainClass=exercises04.Person run --console="plain"`

+## 4.2.1
+Check implementation.

-# 4.2.2
+## 4.2.2

-I would assume that the constructor is safe, since accessing an object's fields are not possible before it has been constructed.
-Every time `Person.idCounter` is used i synchronize/lock the static variable.
+Explain why your implementation of the Person constructor is thread-safe
+> Subsequent accesses will not refer to a partially created object BECAUSE the id is final, which ensures happens-before relation.
+The static person counter `Person.idCounter` is synchronized/locked based on the class itself, so it should not be possible to have any racecoditions.
+The reason it locks on `Person.class` is because you can't lock on a primitive like `idCounter` (long).

+## 4.2.3
+Check implementation.

-# 4.2.4
+## 4.2.4
 No you can never be sure.
+I don't know how to prove it is thread safe.